catapillie/mer-proto/README.md

 do_something(0, 0)
 ```

 Note that it is incorrect to say that the function "returns nothing".
-It does return something, it's unit.
-Functions which actually return nothing would be those that return type "never" (`!`).
-But it's not that they return nothing, it's that they don't return at all.
-Because, as mentioned above, all functions return something, a function that returns `!` *will* halt the program (see also [unreachable and todo](#unreachable-and-todo)).
+It *does* return something, it's unit.

+Functions which actually "return nothing" would be those that return type "never" (`!`).
+But it's not that they "return nothing", it's that **they don't return at all**.
+Because, as mentioned above, all functions must return something, a function that returns `!` *will* halt the program (see also [unreachable and todo](#unreachable-and-todo)).
+Indeed, no value is of type `!`, so actually "returning" a never-typed value is impossible.

 #### Return statement
 Inside of a function's body, you should use `return <expression>` statements to make the function return a value.
 The expression's type should be that of the function's return type.
 Every function must return, even those who return unit (`()`).